janerinha1110/template_paused/README.md

 ## Usage

 - **API access**: Access `https://your-project.railway.app/credits` to trigger credit scraping on demand
-- **Automatic updates**: The app checks for credits hourly and posts alerts to Slack when credits fall below 4500
+- **Automatic updates**: The app checks for credits every 4 hours and posts alerts to Slack when credits fall below 4500
 - **Manual check**: Railway's dashboard lets you view logs to see the latest credit values
 - **Cron job**: The `/api/cron-check` endpoint will be called automatically on your specified schedule
 - **Local development**: Run `npm start` to start the server locally